 A Windows application that enhances the functionality and usability of Blackboard’s quiz, survey, and self-test tools.
 This software is available to faculty who have course sites on Montgomery College’s online learning Blackboard system.
-For more information, see the Respondus Installation Procedure website.
+For more information, include downloading the software, please see the Respondus Installation Procedure websitenew window.

 The Online Teaching Course: Competency Demonstration Criteria

 Professors become eligible to teach online or blended courses for Montgomery College by building a prototype of an online or blended course that includes a syllabus, an orientation, and one learning module.
 The prototype must meet the competency demonstration criteria below which include the 23 Essential Quality Matters Standards.
-For more information, view the criteria for Online Teaching Part 1 (PDF, ) and the criteria for Online Teaching Part 2: Online Teaching Competency Demonstration Criteria (PDF, ) document.
+For more information, view the criteria for Online Teaching Part 2: Online Teaching Competency Demonstration Criteria (PDF, ) document.